top of page

 Linaya Workman (Ex-officio non-voting Board Member) Site Manager: Kluane National Parks & Rec, Parks Canada

-Christa Egli (Office Administrator)
+Christa Egli (Office Manager)

 Get to know Kluane National Park & Reserve Management Board.
 We asked a few of our Board Members "What do you like about Kluane National Park & Reserve"